 In this post, I will show you how you can permanently delete emails instead of archiving them.

-1) On your iPhone, iPad, or iPod touch, go to Settings > Mail, Contacts, Calendars, then select the email account for which you want to stop archiving emails.
+1) On your iPhone, iPad, or iPod touch, go to Settings > Passwords & Accounts, then select the email account for which you want to stop archiving emails.

 2) Tap on your account email address, then tap on Advanced.